 - Help Center: View your number of articles, community posts (if available), comments, votes, and subscriptions.
-See Viewing your Help Center activity for articles, posts, and comments in your Support profile for more information.
+See Viewing your Help Center activity for articles, posts, and comments in your Support profile.

 - Security Settings: Change or reset your password (see Changing your password), view all devices and third-party applications that accessed your Zendesk account (see Checking devices and applications that accessed your account), and activate two-factor authentication (see Enabling 2-factor authentication).

 - Preferences: Enable Incident email notifications to receive updates when any Zendesk service is experiencing an outage.